quicwg/base-drafts/draft-ietf-quic-http.md

 or trailers.

-If an endpoint receives an invalid sequence of frames on either a request or a push stream, it MUST respond with a connection error of type H3_FRAME_UNEXPECTED ({{errors}}).
+If an endpoint receives an invalid sequence of frames on either a request or a push stream, it MUST respond with a stream error of type H3_FRAME_UNEXPECTED ({{errors}}).
 In particular, a DATA frame before any HEADERS frame, or a HEADERS or DATA frame after the trailing HEADERS frame is considered invalid.